christophsax/seasonalbook.content/proposal/proposal.md

 There are two primary audiences:

-A. Current practitioners of seasonal adjustment who are interested in learning how to implement in R.
+1. Current practitioners of seasonal adjustment who are interested in learning how to implement in R.
 This audience includes researchers from statistical agencies who want to include the scripting language features of R to evaluate properties of their seasonal adjustments.
 It also serves as a guide to address concrete problems.

-B. Current R users who, for one reason or another, want to learn seasonal adjustment.
+2. Current R users who, for one reason or another, want to learn seasonal adjustment.
 We are able to leverage the readers knowledge of R and make learning seasonal adjustment easier.
+We will feature a few interesting applications outside of official statistics, such as the seasonal adjustment of business data.

 ### 8. If your book is a textbook, for which courses will it be the primary text?
 For which will it be supplementary reading?

-While the it wouldn’t be written to be a primary textbook for a course, it is highly applicable for a module in a time series or econometrics class.
+While the book is not intended as a primary textbook for a course, it is highly applicable for a module in a time series or econometrics class.

 ### 9. What competitive and/or related books are available?
 (If possible, please indicate author, title, publisher and publication year).

 There are no directly relevant competitors to the proposed textbook.

 There is a book that serves as a primary reference to the X-11 method, a single type of seasonal adjustment:

-Seasonal Adjustment with the X-11 Method, Dominique Ladiray and Benoit Quenneville, 2001, Springer-Verlag New York
+Ladiray D, Quenneville B (2012).
+Seasonal Adjustment with the X-11 Method, volume 158.
+Springer-Verlag.

-[Shall we mention the ONS ‘DRAFT’ document?
-From the style of the book, that’s the closest think around]
+The following book covers the SEATS method:

+Dagum EB, Bianconcini S (2016).
+“Seasonal Adjustment Based on ARIMA Model Decom- position: TRAMO-SEATS.”
+In Seasonal Adjustment Methods and Real Time Trend-Cycle Estimation, pp. 115–145.
+Springer-Verlag.

+There are various documents by statistical agencies on topics of the book:

+Monsell B (2007).
+“The X-13A-S Seasonal Adjustment Program.”
+In Proceedings of the 2007 Federal Committee on Statistical Methodology Research Conference.
+URL http://www. fcsm.gov/07papers/Monsell.II-B.pdf.

+Caporello G, Maravall A, Sánchez FJ (2001).
+“Program TSW Reference Manual.”
+Technical Report 0112, Banco de España Madrid.
+URL https://ideas.repec.org/p/bde/wpaper/ 0112.html.

+National Bank of Belgium, Deutsche Bundesbank, Eurostat (2017).
+JDemetra+: Econometric Software for Seasonal Adjustment and Other Time Series Methods.
+Eurostat.
+URL https: //ec.europa.eu/eurostat/cros/content/download.

+UK Office for National Statistics (2007).
+Guide to Seasonal Adjustment with X-12-ARIMA.
+URL http://www.ons.gov.uk/ons/guide-method/method-quality/ general-methodology/time-series-analysis/guide-to-seasonal-adjustment.pdf.

+This book relies on the 'seasonal' package to access X13, which is described in.

+Sax C, Eddelbuettel D (2018).
+“Seasonal Adjustment by X-13ARIMA-SEATS in R.” _Journal of Statistical Software_, *87*(11), 1-17. doi:
+10.18637/jss.v087.i11 (URL: https://doi.org/10.18637/jss.v087.i11).

 ### 10. What advantages does your book have over those mentioned above, i.e. identify the niche that your book fills?

-Ladiray: Focus on practical problems, rather than theory
-ONS: Runable examples in R

-Both: Covers latest X13, including SEATS

-This textbook will be implemented in R and include all code and data for users to get ‘hands-on’ with.
+This is the first book that focuses on practical problems, rather than theory.
+It also the only book that covers all aspects of X13, i.e. both X-11 and SEATS.
+This textbook will be focuses on R and include all code and data for users to get ‘hands-on’ with.
-Moreover, the proposed textbook will include running or X-13ARIMA-SEATS not just the method behind the software.

 ## ADDITIONAL DETAILS

 ### 11. Approximately how many printed pages will your book contain?
 Approximately how many figures?

-- 150 to 200 Pages
-- 40 an 80 Figures
+This is obviously difficult to guess at this stage.
+Judged from our proposed outline, and the heavy use of practical examples in R, we estimate between 40 and 80 figures.
+Including these figures, the content may result in 120 to 200 pages.

 ### 12. When would you hope to be able to submit the final draft of the book to us?
 And in which format, Latex or Word?